 And God will provide rest for you who are being persecuted and also for us when the Lord Jesus appears from heaven.
 (2 Thessalonians 1:7)

 Now, dear brothers and sisters, let us clarify some things about the coming of our Lord Jesus Christ and how we will be gathered to meet him.
 Don’t be so easily shaken or alarmed by those who say that the day of the Lord has already begun.
-Don’t believe them, even if they claim to have had a spiritual vision, a revelation, or a letter supposedly from us.
+Do not believe them, even if they claim to have had a spiritual vision, a revelation, or a letter supposedly from us.
 Don’t be fooled by what they say.
 For that day will not come until there is a great rebellion against God and the man of lawlessness is revealed—the one who brings destruction.
 He will exalt himself and defy everything that people call god and every object of worship.
 He will even sit in the temple of God, claiming that he himself is God.

 Don’t you remember that I told you about all this when I was with you?
 And you know what is holding him back, for he can be revealed only when his time comes.
 For this lawlessness is already at work secretly, and it will remain secret until the one who is holding it back steps out of the way.
 Then the man of lawlessness will be revealed, but the Lord Jesus will kill him with the breath of his mouth and destroy him by the splendor of his coming.